DominicTurn/vps-network-lab/README.md

 # vps-network-lab

-# My Journey to a Better Future — For Me and My Grandchildren
+# My Journey to a Better Future

 This project is part of my commitment to building a new life through technology.

 After returning home from prison on December 15, 2024, I chose to create opportunity through discipline, self-education, and consistency.

-My goal is to become a skilled **Network Administrator** with a **cybersecurity toolkit** — capable of protecting systems and hardening networks.
-Everything in this repository reflects progress, learning, and purpose.
+My goal is to become a skilled **Network Administrator** with a **cybersecurity toolkit** capable of protecting systems and hardening networks.

+Everything in this repository reflects progress, perseverance, and purpose.

 One step at a time, I’m working toward a better generational outcome for my family.